Various environmentally-themed events run throughout the year to engage our campus population in sustainability initiatives. Check out events here.

 Some books may be bought during the year from the list on this site.

 Aside from diverting precious books from dumping or recycling [Remember: reuse is better than recycling, wherever possible!], enough money is usually raised to donate €26,000 for allocation to libraries in College.
-Application for grants is made through the TCD Association & Trust to fund the purchase of specific research materials.
+Application for grants is made through Trinity Development and Alumni to fund the purchase of specific research materials.

 Over the past 27 years the book sale has raised over €475,000!